A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medicare Advantage?

-Seventeen Medicare Advantage plans offer service in the District of Columbia in 2023.
-As of late 2022, about 29% of DC’s Medicare beneficiaries were enrolled in Medicare Advantage plans, up from 16% in 2018 (but well below the national average of about 46%).
-DC previously had Medicare Cost plan coverage available (as of 2018), but that was no longer the case as of 2019 (By that point, the only available private Medicare plans in DC were Medicare Advantage plans).
+As of July 2024, about 33% of DC’s Medicare beneficiaries were enrolled in Medicare Advantage plans,1 up from 16% in 2018 (but well below the national average of about 50%).4 DC previously had Medicare Cost plan coverage available (as of 2018), but that was no longer the case as of 2019 (By that point, the only available private Medicare plans in DC were Medicare Advantage plans).

 Medicare Advantage enrollment is available during Medicare’s annual election period (October 15 to December 7 each year).
 This window allows Medicare beneficiaries the opportunity to switch between Medicare Advantage plans and Original Medicare and/or add or drop a Medicare Part D prescription plan.
 Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.